What is Slow Fashion and Why it Matters

 4. READ LABELS

-Fast fashion loves synthetic fossil fuel fibers; slow fashion makes use of more Earth-friendly fabrics.
+Fast fashion loves synthetic fibers; slow sustainable fashion makes use of more Earth-friendly fabrics.

 Every garment has a label, so you can identify whether your product has been made with a material you and Mother Earth can be proud of.